Therapy for People Stuck in Patterns

 • grief, loss, and long-term change

-• supporting loved ones with cognitive decline
+• supporting loved ones with dementia or cognitive decline

 What Therapy With Me Is Like